Power Engineering Class 4 A1 30L

 What Will I Learn?

-• Completing both the weekend lab component of the Sask DLC program and an additional 120 hours of steam time at Saskatchewan Polytechnic
+• Completing both the weekend lab component of the Sask DLC program and an additional 120 hours of steam time at Saskatchewan Polytechnic.
+Travel may be required.

 Click here to learn more.